JulienVdG/ansible-role-ssh-idempotent/README.md

                          within the hook.

 `ssh_do_configure_user`: default to true, when false the user will not be
-                         created, you must do it within the hook.
+                         created, it must either already exists or you have to create it within the hook.

 `ssh_deploy_user_password`: default UNDEFINED, to create the user you MUST